 Runway Surface Conditions

-The effectiveness of any attempt at deceleration from high speed on the runway after a landing or an Rejected Take Off decision will, of course, be affected by the surface friction at the time, with wet or contaminated runway conditions posing additional challenges.
+The effectiveness of any attempt at deceleration from high speed on the runway after a landing or an RTO decision will, of course, be affected by the surface friction at the time, with wet or contaminated runway conditions posing additional challenges.
 The borderline between ‘wet’ and water contaminated can be particularly difficult to determine for the landing case; flight crew often get little meaningful guidance from ATS because ATC themselves do not have water depth measurements and may only be permitted to offer 'unofficial observations' or pass on pilot reports made earlier.
 Also, when snow or ice contamination exists, different types of friction measuring devices measure different friction values when used on the same surface.
 None of the friction measuring devices are reliable on all types of contaminations.
 This adds another level of uncertainty to the runway surface condition.

 Accidents and Incidents